opencord/voltha/voltha/extensions/kpi/onu/IntervalMetrics.md

 # Remaining Work Items

-- The enable/disable of a PM group (CLI/NBI) should control whether or not a PM interval is collected
+- The enable/disable of a PM group (CLI/NBI) should control whether or not a PM interval ME is created and collected.